Welcome to the “aurivus 1-click” tutorial

-Currently, please save all scans in a single E57.
+Please save all scans in a single E57.
 The point cloud format (unified, sturctured, unstructured, …) doesn’t matter.
-You can only upload a single E57 file and the upload limit is 20 GB.
-That limitation will be removed in the next weeks.
 Our AI can read points from a variety of different scanner types, e.g., terrestrial, handheld or mobile devices.
 It doesn’t matter if the point cloud contains multiple scans, a single scan, unified or structured data.
 We tested our AI on data from NavVis, Faro, Leica, GeoSLAM, Dotscene, iPad Pro 12 and others.

 Install aurivus for Autodesk® Revit

 aurivus Smart Point Clouds can be used in Autodesk® Revit using our free Revit Plug-In.
 You find the Plug-In installer in the Download section under https://app.aurivus.com/.
 The following is a short introduction into using aurivus for Autodesk® Revit.